Zwinkele/calculus-solver/README.md

     We plan to implement printing to a prettier format during the last week of the project.
     You can also try "stack test" to make sure our tests work, but it won't be very illuminating.

 Current progress:

     - The data structures that we expect to need for the project are in Structures.hs.

     - Parsing of expressions and laws is implemented in Parser.hs, and we also have a function to read laws from a .txt file.

-    - Derivation.hs has the first draft of our code to produce calculations.
-        We're not really happy with how messy it is; ideally we would take advantage of the monadic structure of Maybe and List to make it a bit less verbose.
-        We plan to implement special logic for the laws d/dx(constant)=0 and d/dx(x)=1.
-        We also will need special logic for dealing with constants like 2x-2x=0 or 1+2=3.
+    - The code for producing calculations from the given laws has been cleaned up a bit in Derivation.hs.
+        We've just recently written functions to apply special rules that aren't able to be specified in laws.txt, like math with constants and d/dx(x)=1.
+        We are still working on completely simplifying expressions to make it imitate an actual calculus solution better.

 Hardcoded logic:

     - d/dx(x) = 1

     - d/dx(int) = 0

         - more generally, d/dx(anything without an x)=0

     - all math w/ constants and +,-,*,^

 Future plans: